scottlamb/moonfire-nvr/design/api.md

 ## Detailed design

 All requests for JSON data should be sent with the header `Accept: application/json` (exactly).
-Without this header, replies will generally be in HTML rather than JSON.

-TODO(slamb): authentication.
+### `/api/login`

+A `POST` request on this URL should have an `application/x-www-form-urlencoded` body containing `username` and `password` parameters.

+On successful authentication, the server will return an HTTP 204 (no content) with a `Set-Cookie` header for the `s` cookie, which is an opaque, HttpOnly (unavailable to Javascript) session identifier.

+If authentication or authorization fails, the server will return a HTTP 403 (forbidden) response.
+Currently the body will be a `text/plain` error message;
+future versions will likely be more sophisticated.

+### `/api/logout`

+A `POST` request on this URL should have an `application/x-www-form-urlencoded` body containing a `csrf` parameter copied from the `session.csrf` of the top-level API request.

+On success, returns an HTTP 204 (no content) responses.
+On failure, returns a 4xx response with `text/plain` error message.

 ### `/api/`